 Behavioural interventions can support organisations to:

-- Streamline their operations: Customers often do not comply with operational processes – e.g. they miss their scheduled package delivery, don’t pay their taxes on time, litter on the streets and start queuing at the boarding gate long before the plane has arrived.
-It’s very cost and time intensive to design for these non-adherence behaviours and deal with the consequences.
-By strategically inserting behavioural interventions, in back and front stage processes, we can improve user compliance and enable efficient service delivery.
+Streamline their operations: Customers often do not comply with operational processes – e.g. they miss their scheduled package delivery, don’t pay their taxes on time, litter the streets and start queuing at the boarding gate long before the plane has arrived.
+It’s very cost and time-intensive to design for these non-adherence behaviours and deal with the consequences.
+By strategically inserting behavioural interventions, in back and front-stage processes, we can improve user compliance and enable efficient service delivery.

 Behavioural interventions are small and quick adaptations to existing channels and touchpoints but, when applied strategically, they result in great business impact.
 If customers are influenced at the right time and in the right channel, it can drastically change business outcomes, with a few small tweaks.